FAQ

 What if I get sick on the tour?

 Please make every effort to arrive as healthy as possible.
 Bring any medications that you are currently on.
 If you know you have stomach issues or feel rundown when you travel, bring what you need to counter the effects.
-Bring a mask, and wear it on the plane.
+Wear a mask on the plane.
 If you feel sick and decide not to join us for a day of activity, your money will not be refunded.

 Can I bring my children?